jgraettinger/blog/compare-flow-and-materialize.md

 each a physical partition,
 and documents are read across
-streams of collections in order of their wall-time ingestion timestamp (though Flow offers some really powerful knobs here, like reading collections with a relative time delay, or with different priorities.
-More on this in another post).
+streams of collections in order of their wall-time ingestion timestamp (though Flow offers some neat knobs here, like reading collections with a relative time delay, or with different priorities).

 Materialize is built on Timely Dataflow, which requires that every record have an associated timestamp.
-Today Materialize picks a timestamp for you at the time that a record is _read_, say from Kafka, meaning that timestamp assignment is racy across sources or partitions.
+Today Materialize picks a timestamp for you at the time that a record is read, which may vary across partitions, machine failures, and restarts.
 My understanding is that, in the future, Materialize [wants to use](https://materialize.com/change-data-capture-part-1/) the timestamps already in your data.

-Either way, its important to understand that both
+Either way, its good to understand that both
 Flow and Materialize use timestamps, and in both systems these timestamps provide only an *approximately right* means of ordering documents.